mitsuhiko/lucumr/2014/10/1/a-fresh-look-at-rust.rst

 However one interesting thing about Python is that unlike many other dynamic languages, Python feels very predictable.
-For me this is largely because I am a lot less dependent on the garbage collector that in many other languages.
+For me this is largely because I am a lot less dependent on the garbage collector than in many other languages.
 The reason for this is that Python for me means CPython and CPython means refcounting.
 I'm the guy who will go through your Python codebase and break up cycles by introducing weak references.
 Who